jajvirta/notes/README.md

+# Current big goals

+## Learn STAMP, STPA and CAST and apply them

+## Organize big ideas into this page

-# Beliefs and current hypothesis of my worldview
+## Beliefs and current hypothesis of my worldview

 I keep my bookmarks and links in a non-cohesive collection.
 This is another attempt to collect these ideas into one document.
 This is not just a link